kaviara-14/Terraform-Learning/InterviewPrep/Interviewprep.md

     * terraform modules - re-use the configuaration for various environment by passing in different parameters.
     * terraform workkspace - using the same code we have with different state file for different environment
+    * terraform workspace create - create the workspace
+    * terraform workspace select - switch to the workspace

 4. What is the Terraform state file, and why is it important?
     Terraform state file is a Json or binary file that stores the current state of the managed infrastructure.